bobbingwide/oik-blocks/README.md

 Forked from oik-block which will now only implement opinions.

 ## Changelog
+# 1.0.0
+* Changed: Refactored to use wp-scripts and blocks registered from block.json,https://github.com/bobbingwide/oik-blocks/issues/47
+* Deleted: Removed deprecated blocks implemented in other plugins,https://github.com/bobbingwide/oik-blocks/issues/47
+* Tested: With WordPress 5.8 and WordPres Multi Site
+* Tested: With Gutenberg 11.2.0
+* Tested: With PHP 8.0
+* Tested: With PHPUnit 9

 # 0.6.0
 * Changed: Add post_date, post_modified and author_name fields to the Fields block,https://github.com/bobbingwide/oik-blocks/issues/45
 * Changed: Create a simpler blocklist when Show block link toggle is off and Show batch commands is On.,https://github.com/bobbingwide/oik-blocks/issues/27